How to Charge a Dead ATV Battery

 The method involves using the healthy battery to pre-charge the dead battery until it’s above the minimum voltage level of the charger.

-Caution: Only attempt this method if you know for a fact that the battery is drained but otherwise in good condition.
+Caution: Only attempt this method if you know that the battery is drained but otherwise in good condition.
 If the battery has been sitting without a charge for a more extended period, it is likely sulfated to an extent where it can no longer be reconditioned.

 Charging batteries can be harmful if you are not careful.
-Always wear rubber gloves and proper eye protection, as well as perform the procedure in a well-ventilated area.
+Always wear rubber gloves and proper eye protection, and perform the procedure in a well-ventilated area.

 Things you will need: